How to Make Deviled Eggs

 The one thing I hear the most often from folks about making deviled eggs is that the eggs aren’t always so easy to peel.
 In fact, some of them put up quite a fight and leave you with ugly pitted egg whites that you may not be so proud to place on meemaw’s table.

 Have no fear because there are ways to avoid this.

-- The third way, though, is my favorite and the one I use most often: Use an egg cooker!
+The one way I use most often: Use an egg cooker!
 It doesn’t matter how fresh your eggs are and there is nothing you need to do ahead of time, just pop them in an egg cooker and the shells slide right off!I also have to introduce you to this one handy little appliance you may not know you needed.

 This egg cooker is worth the counter space.
 I’ve been using it daily since January and even bought a second one for our RV.
 I’ve also given four away as gifts when friends and family saw how neat mine was.
 It’s less than $20 and makes absolutely perfect hard boiled eggs.
 But the best part is that the shells come off easier than anything you’ve ever seen.
 Check this out:

 It’s that easy.
 No more digging and pitting in your eggs.
 Considering how small this machine is (about the footprint of a saucer) and that it doesn’t cost an arm and a leg, It’s worth getting for deviled eggs alone.